Howard Dean

-Howard Brush Dean III (born November 17, 1948) is an American physician, author, consultant, and retired politician who served as the 79th governor of Vermont from 1991 to 2003 and chair of the Democratic National Committee (DNC) from 2005 to 2009.
+Howard Brush Dean III (born November 17, 1948) is an American physician and retired politician who served as the 79th governor of Vermont from 1991 to 2003 and chair of the Democratic National Committee (DNC) from 2005 to 2009.
 Dean was an unsuccessful candidate for the Democratic nomination in the 2004 presidential election.
-Later, his implementation of the fifty-state strategy as head of the DNC is credited with the Democratic victories in the 2006 and 2008 elections.
 Afterward, he became a political commentator and consultant to McKenna Long & Aldridge, a law and lobbying firm.

 Before entering politics, Dean earned his medical degree from the Albert Einstein College of Medicine in 1978.
-Dean served as a member of the Vermont House of Representatives from 1983 to 1986 and as Lieutenant Governor of Vermont from 1987 to 1991.
+Dean served as a member of the Vermont House of Representatives from 1983 to 1986 and as the 77th lieutenant governor of Vermont from 1987 to 1991.
 Both were part-time positions that enabled him to continue practicing medicine.
-In 1991, Dean became governor of Vermont when Richard A. Snelling died in office.
-Dean was subsequently elected to five two-year terms, serving from 1991 to 2003, making him the longest-serving governor in the history of the state of Vermont.
+In 1991, Dean became governor of Vermont, subsequently winning five two-year terms and serving until 2003.
 (Note: Thomas Chittenden served as governor before statehood from 1778 to 1789 and 1790 to 1791; after statehood, he served from 1791 to 1797.)
-Dean served as chairman of the National Governors Association from 1994 to 1995; during his term, Vermont paid off much of its public debt and had a balanced budget 11 times, lowering income taxes twice.
 Dean also oversaw the expansion of the "Dr. Dynasaur" program, which ensures universal health care for children and pregnant women in the state.
-He is a noted staunch supporter of universal health care.